serverless/serverless/docs/anatomy.md

 ### Overview

-Core flow of a process is managed through internal lifecycle engine, for which, internal (core) and external (user-made) plugins register supported CLI commands attributing to them ordered lifecycle events,, plus hooks (event listeners) which are invoked when given event is triggered.
+Core flow of a process is managed through internal lifecycle engine, for which, internal (core) and external (user-made) plugins register supported CLI commands attributing to them ordered lifecycle events, plus hooks (event listeners) which are invoked when given event is triggered.

 #### Code organization